enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 ~~~~~~~~~~

 Here is an example script that illustrates various features of scripting
-mayavi (note that this will work if you execute the following from the
+Mayavi (note that this will work if you execute the following from the
 embedded Python shell inside Mayavi or if you run it as ``mayavi2 -x
 script.py``)::